SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

 * How is the shipment’s execution status changed? </br>
 By default, the shipment’s execution status is “Not Started”. </br>
-If the shipment’s planned event is reported, the execution status will change to “In Transit”. </br>
+If the shipment’s planned event is reported, the execution status will be changed to “In Transit”. </br>
-If the shipment’s all planned PODs are reported, the execution status will change to “Completed”. </br>
+If the shipment’s all planned PODs are reported, the execution status will be changed to “Completed”. </br>
 Once the execution status is set as “Completed”, it cannot be changed any more. </br>
 You can set your own execution status logic in Event-to-Action. </br>

 * How is the delivery’s execution status changed? </br>
 By default, the delivery item’ execution status is “Not Started”. </br>
-If the delivery item’s planned event is reported, the execution status will change to “In Transit”. </br>
+If the delivery item’s planned event is reported, the execution status will be changed to “In Transit”. </br>
-If the delivery item’s all planned PODs from shipment are reported or the delivery item’s own planned POD is reported, the execution status will change to “Completed”. </br>
+If the delivery item’s all planned PODs from shipment are reported or the delivery item’s own planned POD is reported, the execution status will be changed to “Completed”. </br>
 Once the execution status is set as “Completed”, it cannot be changed any more. </br>
 You can set your own execution status logic in Event-to-Action. </br>

-## How to obtain support
+## How to Obtain Support
-The project is provided "as-is", with no further support. </br>
+The project is provided "as-is", with no expected support. </br>
 If your issue is concerned with global track and trace option, log your incident in SAP [BCP]( https://support.wdf.sap.corp/) system with component “SCM-LBN-GTT-COR”.

 ## License